GregBaugues/fantasy_football_nerd/README.md

 * Bye weeks
 * Injuries
 * Auction draft values
-* Draft rankings
+* Draft rankings - projected fantasy points for the entire season
+* Draft projections - projected stats for each scoring category for the entire season
-* Weekly rankings (projected total fantasy points for both PPR and Standard)
+* Weekly rankings - projected fantasy points (PPR || Standard)
-* Weekly projections (project stats for each scoring category)
+* Weekly projections - projected stats for each scoring category
-* Player Details (including recent articles)

-Full API access costs $9 for a season subsciption, though if you are a developer with a modicum of interest in Fantasy Football, this is the best $9 you will spend all season.

 v1.0
 ----------------

-Fantasy Football Nerd recently overhauled to their API that a) drastically improved their service and b) completed deprecated the old API.
+Fantasy Football Nerd recently overhauled to their API which a) drastically improved their service and b) completely deprecated the old API.
 The previous version of this gem won't work anymore so update your Gemfiles.

 Cache your data!
 ----------------